Skip to flight searchSkip to main content

 Flights being cancelled can be an absolute nightmare, and throw a spanner in the works at the very last minute before your holiday begins.
 But these situations can have a variety of solutions, which airline passengers should know before they travel.

 The airline will likely book you on the next available flight.
 Be vigilant of this, as the new flight might not work for your schedule, and you may need to contact them for further support.
-In instances where you are not rebooked automatically, the airline should offer either a full refund or flight credit for your travel, however this is an unlikely outcome, as airlines are reluctant to give out refunds.
-If you book with Alternative Airlines, we offer Cancellation Protection, as well as Cancel For Any Reason Coverage, which can guarantee you a refund in the event of a cancellation, whether you cancel your flights, or the airline does.
+In instances where you are not rebooked automatically, the airline should offer either a full refund or flight credit for your travel, however, this is an unlikely outcome, as airlines are reluctant to give out refunds.
+If you book with Alternative Airlines, we offer Cancellation Protection which can guarantee you a refund in the event of a cancellation, whether you cancel your flights, or the airline does.

 The best course of action is always to keep an eye on your emails, as airlines are quick to communicate delays and cancellations.
 If your flight is cancelled while you are in the airport, listen for announcements or seek advice at your airlines helpdesk.